When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Occupations

-Furthermore, the Woodley Gardens neighborhood has a higher proportion of
+The Woodley Gardens neighborhood has a greater proportion of

 Notable & Unique: People